takekoputa/website/src/pages/work.md

 I'm a fourth-year PhD student in the Department of Computer Science at UC Davis.
 I'm working with [Professor Jason Lowe-Power](https://arch.cs.ucdavis.edu/people/jason-lowe-power) on vector-based acceleration via hardware/software co-design.
-I also work with [Professor Isaac Kim](https://hackmd.io/39K7_jYrS3K3k4Jbn66iHQ?view) on quantum architectures.

-I received my Bachelor's degree from UC Davis, where I worked for 3+ years as a gem5 software engineer.
+I received my Bachelor's degree from UC Davis, where I worked for 4+ years as a gem5 software engineer.

-During my PhD, I interned for 9 months at AMD Research, where I was responsible for developing the software stack and modeling the performance of an experimental hardware component in gem5.
+During my PhD, I interned for 9 months at AMD Research, where I was responsible for developing the software stack and the gem5-based simulation framework for a last-level cache prefetcher (the Pickle prefetcher).
 I was also at Google for 3 months, where I built a pre-RTL area estimation model for the [XLS project](https://github.com/google/xls).

 ---